top of page

 • Clear links between lifestyle, prevention, and clinical care

-We are working alongside organisations including MelNet / Skin Cancer New Zealand, Cancer Society, and Melanoma New Zealand to ensure messaging is evidence-based and practical.
+We are working alongside organisations including Skin Cancer New Zealand (formerly MelNet), Cancer Society, and Melanoma New Zealand to ensure messaging is evidence-based and practical.

 Summer Student Research Spotlight (1).png